The Sun's first ever set of football cards, a set of coloured drawings given away, I think, with

 22 cards in a long strip format with two side by side portraits by

 eleven cards underneath.
-The stickers are actually ordered by club
+The cards are actually ordered by club

 alphabetically in the strip.